supercollider/supercollider/README.md

 - clang >= 11
 - Qt >= 6.2

 There is still limited support for Qt 5.15.
-Further details are described in [README_MACOS.md](README_MACOS.md).
+Further details are actually described in [README_MACOS.md](README_MACOS.md).

 For more information on platform support guarantees, see the [project Wiki](https://github.com/supercollider/supercollider/wiki/Platform-Support).